t-kings/coinforbarter-v1-react-native/README.md

 ## About
 ---
-This is a react native package for implementing CoinForBarter's payment gateway with different payment methods.
+This is a react native package for implementing CoinForBarter's payment gateway.

 ## Getting Started
 ---